daviddarnes/alembic/README.md

 Example usage: `{% include site-form.html %}`

-This include has no options, use the `email` option in the `/_config.yml` to change to the desired email.
+This include has no options.
+Use the `email` option in the `/_config.yml` to change to the desired email.

 ## Page layouts

-As well as `page`, `post`, `blog` there are a few alternative layouts that can be used on pages:
+As well as `page`, `post`, `blog`, there are a few alternative layouts that can be used on pages:

 - `page-aside-left`: Places the aside (sidebar) to the left of the content
-- `page-full`: Removes the aside entirely leaving the full width for the main content
+- `page-full`: Removes the aside entirely, leaving the full width for the main content

 ## Page and Post options